Eyarotskiy/angular2-initial-template/README.md

 ## Build

 Run `npm run build` which will firstly install `node_modules` (by executing `npm install` command) and the will build the project.
-The build artifacts will be stored in the `PureGolfWeb/wwwroot` directory.
+The build artifacts will be stored in the `dist` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests